Borrowing from Other Libraries

 Requested documents will usually be delivered electronically (web delivery) in three to ten days.
 Paper copies will be sent directly to the requester.

-Use Interlibrary Borrowing for items not owned by UCB: Use the interlibrary borrowing request form to request any books, journal articles, conference papers, or theses not owned at UCB.
+Use Interlibrary Borrowing for items not owned by UCB: Request books, journal articles, conference papers, or theses not owned at UCB.

 Requested books will normally be available for pickup in Room 133 Doe Library in two weeks on average; requested journal articles and conference papers will be sent directly to the requester.